ekasin/terraform-provider-docusign/README.md

 ## Working with terraform

 #### Create User
-1. Add the user email, first name, last name, job_title, company in the respective field in resourcse block[refer example usage](#example-usage)
+1. Add the user email, first name, last name, job_title, company in the respective field in resourcse block [refer example usage](#example-usage)
 2. Initialize the terraform provider `terraform init`
 3. Check the changes applicable using `terraform plan` and apply using `terraform apply`
 4. You will see that a user has been successfully created and an account activation mail has been sent to the user.